 Factors That Affect International SEO

 The responsiveness of your website on mobile also matters to overall search rankings.
-As a result, it’s worth finding a content delivery network (CDN) capable of providing a top-tier website experience no matter where users are in the world.
+As a result, it’s worth finding a content delivery network (CDN) capable of providing a top-tier website experience regardless of where users are.

 Google My Business Account

 Your Google My Business Account can help boost your SEO efforts — so long as you ensure to update where your company is operating.
-This acts as a starting point for Google to seek out geographic and language metadata on your site.
+This is a starting point for Google to seek out geographic and language metadata on your site.

 The more links heading back to your site from international sources, the better.
 As mentioned above, it’s a good idea to write for local blogs or connect with influencers to point links back to your website.